 Location: Grand Rapids Township, Wood County & Providence Township, Lucas County – On SR 65 at the intersection of Wapakoneta Rd along the Maumee River

-With the success of Grand Rapids on the other side of the Maumee River in Wood County, the Providence area was never totally abandoned.
-The construction of Providence Metropark & its historic nostalgia made Ludwig Mill & former canal a neat tourist attraction.
-Although it was annexed into Grand Rapids, Providence has basically regained its separate town status since then.
-It’s a populated place in Lucas County for census purposes & is listed on some maps as a current town.
+With the success of Grand Rapids on the other side of the Maumee River in Wood County, originally platted as Gilead in 1833 & changed to Grand Rapids in 1868, the Providence area was never totally abandoned.
+Construction of Providence Metropark & its historic nostalgia made Ludwig Mill & former canal a neat tourist attraction.
+Although it presently has a Grand Rapids mailing address, Providence has basically regained its separate town status since then.
+It’s a populated place in Lucas County for census purposes & is listed on some maps as a current town despite technically being a ghost town.

-There are lots of remnants left from the old town.
-The Ludwig’s Mill is restored & has a general store in Providence Metropark at 13827 Old US 24 Grand Rapids, OH 43522.
+The Ludwig Mill is restored & has a general store in Providence Metropark at 13827 Old US 24 Grand Rapids, OH 43522.
 It’s open from May to October, Wednesday through Sunday, 10 a.m. – 5 p.m.
-On Sundays they do full demonstrations of the mill operations from 1 – 4 p.m. & run a canal boat that passes by the abandoned Miami & Erie canal lock #44.
-There are also a few other old buildings in the Providence Historic District.
+On Sundays they do full demonstrations of the mill operations from 1 – 4 p.m. & run a canal boat that passes by the abandoned Miami & Erie Canal Lock #44.
+There are also some other old buildings in the Providence Historic District, including St. Patrick Roman Catholic Church built in 1845.
+Grand Rapids has many historic sites to check out as well.
 Isaac & Christenia Ludwig were buried in Mount Pleasant Cemetery on Bailey Rd off of Providence Neapolis – Swanton Rd, about 3 miles north of town.

 Mill & Metropark Website – https://metroparkstoledo.com/explore-your-parks/providence/